Santhosh-2311/Student-Team-App/README.md

 npm install
 ```

-4. Create a `.env` file in the backend directory with your MongoDB connection string:
+4. Create a `.env` file in the backend directory with the following variables:
 ```
+PORT=5000
 MONGODB_URI=your_mongodb_connection_string
-PORT=5000
 ```

 ## Running the Application